subquery/documentation/docs/academy/herocourse/module4.md

 Run `yarn codegen` and import the new entity to remove the errors.
 :::

-The mappings file should now look like:
+The complete and updated mapping file should now look like:

 ```